pariterre/neurobiomech_software/server/docs/contributing.md

 ## Convention of coding

-`lokomat_fes` tries to follow as much as possible the PEP recommendations (https://www.python.org/dev/peps/).
+`stimwalker` tries to follow as much as possible the PEP recommendations (https://www.python.org/dev/peps/).
 Unless you have good reasons to disregard them, your pull-request is required to follow these recommendations.
 I won't get into details here, if you haven't yet, you should read them :)

 All variable names that could be plural should be written as such.

 Black is used to enforce the code spacing.
-`lokomat_fes` is linted with the 120-character max per line's option.
+`stimwalker` is linted with the 120-character max per line's option.
 This means that your pull-request tests on GitHub will appear to fail if black fails.
 The easiest way to make sure black is happy is to locally run this command:
 ```bash